pyconpt/2022/pycon_portugal_2022/content/tickets/tickets.md

 [<center><button class="btn">Grab your ticket!</button></center>](https://pretix.evolutio.pt/evolutio/pyconpt2022/){:target="_blank"}

-** Super Early Bird Ticket sales close May 1st or until their quota is reached (whichever comes first). ** Be sure to grab you ticket ASAP!
+** Super Early Bird Ticket sales close May 1st or until their quota is reached (whichever comes first). ** Be sure to grab your ticket ASAP!

 The tickets include the following food: morning snack, lunch, and afternoon snack.
-Please don't forget to ** add you dietary restrictions when purchasing your ticket! **
+Please don't forget to ** add your dietary restrictions when purchasing your ticket! **

 ---